iamshishirgaire/IOE-Syllabus-Data/faculties/electrical/4sem/numerical_methods.md

-## Numerical Methods Syllabus

-**Course Objective:**

-The course aims to introduce numerical methods used for the solution of engineering problems.
-The course emphasizes algorithm development and programming and application to realistic engineering problems.

-### Syllabus

 1. **Introduction, Approximation and errors of computation (4 hours)**
     * Introduction, Importance of Numerical Methods
     * Approximation and Errors in computation